 All of our students work to solve the client’s real-world problems.
 And, depending on the clinic or externship you take, your experience can include writing briefs, arguing in court or presenting to boards of directors or organizations.

 We were one of the first law schools in the country to start a clinical program.
 We opened to the community over 45 years ago, a long-standing history that demonstrates our commitment to clients, to the highest-quality representation and to excellence in education.
 Our clinic is a law firm within the law school and is staffed with eight full-time faculty members who have years of practice experience themselves.
 You will represent clients and client groups who can’t afford their own lawyers.
 Our clinic handles more than 100 cases per year for a total of approximately 16,000 hours of pro bono legal work.

 Each student takes primary responsibility for his/her caseload.
 Cases are often complex and include ongoing representation of organizations, civil, criminal and administrative appeals, consumer disputes, disability rights, fraud claims, emergency commitment and competency hearings, patentability and patent applications, trademark and copyright issues, misdemeanor and felony cases in adult and juvenile court, and innocence-project cases.
-The eight clinics in our center each provide experiences in different areas of law.
+The nine clinics in our center each provide experiences in different areas of law.

 Civil Litigation Clinic